 Soccer is a fast-moving sport with many components at play.

 To capture players in action and minimize motion blur, you’ll need a fast shutter speed.

 Start with a shutter speed of at least 1/800th of a second.
 Make sure you’re in manual mode.
-This reduces the effects of hand-held camera shake and freezes movement in a photo.
+This reduces the effects of hand-held

 On the other hand, you may be looking for a more artistic rendering of a soccer match.
 Experimenting with a slower shutter speed can produce interesting and unique results.